 As an accommodation professional, you are confronted on a daily basis at the tactical and operational levels with the impact of the strategic course of your organisation.
 Armed with this experience, what would you do differently if you could set the strategic course?

 Successful military strategists are not only characterized by having a strategy, but also by their attention to tactical matters such as flexible organisational forms, planning methods, coordination and communication, equipment and troops and immaterial matters such as craftsmanship, motivation and the morale of the troops.

 Unlike strategy, the concept of tactics has hardly entered the vocabulary of managers and business administrators.
 While military history teaches us that without a clear distinction between strategy and tactics, a successful strategy can hardly be implemented.
 Strategy is about the content, the higher goal, the long-term policy that is being pursued.
 Over a longer period of time, it takes up such an important part of the company resources that other alternatives are excluded.
 Its importance and scale make a strategic decision essentially irreversible.

 “Tactics are about the means, they are the small steps in the implementation of the strategy.

 Mastery of the tactics, in order to realize the chosen strategy, is essential.”
 (René Stevens)

-Accommodation as a game changer for better collaboration and more innovation.
-Does an organization have the inner strength to innovate with accommodation or is an external necessity always required?
+Accommodation as a game-changer for better collaboration and more innovation.
+Does an organisation have the inner strength to innovate with accommodation or is an external necessity always required?